Student Work-Integrated Learning Program

-Student applications are now open.
-Apply below to available fall positions under the WIL program.
-Students can apply to summer positions until March 29, 2018 at 12:00 p.m. (noon) Fall applications will be accepted until July 2, 2018 at 12:00 p.m. (noon).
+Student applications for the Fall will open on June 1, 2018.
+Applications will be accepted until July 2, 2018 at 12:00 p.m. (noon).
 Visit this page regularly for new opportunities.
 Summer placements will begin on May 7, 2018, and fall placements will begin in September 2018.

 Why was the WIL program developed?

 Multiple stakeholders identified a disconnect between the demands of employers and the skills students have when they graduate from post-secondary education institutions.
 This results in a skills gap where employers have difficulty finding employees with the relevant skills.
 It also creates an experience gap where the skills that students learn become irrelevant when they enter the workforce.

 The WIL program is designed to combat this by providing work experience with scaling ventures and large corporations in key growth sectors.

 - User Interface Research Intern

 - Systems Developer

 - Web Developer